sidprasad/copeanddrag/README.md

     - Perhaps we need to force super large links and also force all nodes within the frame?
 - [] Attributes for n-ary relations are broken (we lost the in-betweens in the attribute names)

-- Groups: Information related to groups should not be lost, right?
-  - [] Centroids are not necessarily included in groups, which causes issues.

 - **Grids**
 - Arrows to groups not nodes in groups
 - Relation colors?